March 1, 2020

 Just last week I met with some of our senior team members during a Management Academy session.
 One of the focuses of the session was that 'Culture is the behavior you tolerate.'
 It's how people behave and make decisions, act, and speak when you're not around.

 I, this company, and you, will not tolerate lying, false information, or untrue statements or marketing materials or communications.
 Even in times when we need sales.
-ESPECIALLY in times when we need sales.
+Especially in times when we need sales.
 Respecting our core values is even more important in times of crisis.
 When the going is easy, it's easy to follow your core values.
 When the going gets tough, we are truly tested.

 To make myself crystal clear — publishing information about LearningLeaders that is not true and circulating it to the general public, even if trying to market our offerings, drive sales, or even help our general mission, is never okay.